 Unfortunately yes.
 85% of benefits are subject to taxes for individuals with more than $34,000 in annual earnings and couples with more than $44,000.
 Also, 13 states tax Social Security.

 Social Security Disability is for those who have enough working credits and a medical condition that prevents them for working for at least 12 months (or ends in death).
 A 20-year old worker has a 1 in 4 chance of becoming disabled by 66 (full retirement age).
 More information and how to apply here.

 Are You Looking For More Answers on Social Security?

 When to sign up, how much you'll get, and other benefits

-Clear road map to keep your retirement on track
+Clear road map to keep your future on track

 Tools to answers your questions with insights you can act upon